-(a) A statement may be filed in the office of [the Secretary of State].
+- (a) A statement may be filed in the office of [the Secretary of State].
 A certified copy of a statement that is filed in an office in another state may be filed in the office of [the Secretary of State].
-Either filing has the effect provided in this [Act] with respect to partnership property located in or transactions that occur in this State.

-- (b) A certified copy of a statement that has been filed in the office of the [Secretary of State] and recorded in the office for recording transfers of real property has the effect provided for recorded statements in this [Act].
-A recorded statement that is not a certified copy of a statement filed in the office of the [Secretary of State] does not have the effect provided for recorded statements in this [Act]. - (c) A statement filed by a partnership must be executed by at least two partners.
+Either filing has the effect provided in this [Act] with respect to partnership property located in or transactions that occur in this State. - (b) A certified copy of a statement that has been filed in the office of the [Secretary of State] and recorded in the office for recording transfers of real property has the effect provided for recorded statements in this [Act].
+A recorded statement that is not a certified copy of a statement filed in the office of the [Secretary of State] does not have the effect provided for recorded statements in this [Act].

+- (c) A statement filed by a partnership must be executed by at least two partners.
 Other statements must be executed by a partner or other person authorized by this [Act].
 An individual who executes a statement as, or on behalf of, a partner or other person named as a partner in a statement shall personally declare under penalty of perjury that the contents of the statement are accurate. - (d) A person authorized by this [Act] to file a statement may amend or cancel the statement by filing an amendment or cancellation that names the partnership, identifies the statement, and states the substance of the amendment or cancellation. - (e) A person who files a statement pursuant to this section shall promptly send a copy of the statement to every nonfiling partner and to any other person named as a partner in the statement.
-Failure to send a copy of a statement to a partner or other person does not limit the effectiveness of the statement as to a person not a partner.

-(f) The [Secretary of State] may collect a fee for filing or providing a certified copy of a statement.
+Failure to send a copy of a statement to a partner or other person does not limit the effectiveness of the statement as to a person not a partner. - (f) The [Secretary of State] may collect a fee for filing or providing a certified copy of a statement.
 The [officer responsible for] recording transfers of real property may collect a fee for recording a statement.

-Section 101(13) makes clear that a statement of qualification filed by a partnership to become a limited liability partnership is defined as a statement.
+Section 101(17) makes clear that a statement of qualification filed by a partnership to become a limited liability partnership is defined as a statement.
 Therefore, the execution, filing, and recording rules of this section must be followed.
-However, the decision to file the statement must be approved by the vote of the partners necessary to amend the partnership agreement as to contribution requirements.
+Also, the Section 101 expanded definitions relating to a limited partnership make clear that a limited partnership statement of qualification is governed by this section.
+Where a limited partnership has only one general partner, at least one limited partner will be required to execute the statement under subsection (c).
+However, as with a general partnership, the decision to file the statement must be approved by the vote of the partners necessary to amend the partnership agreement.
 See Section 1001(b).

 SECTION 106.
-GOVERNING LAW GOVERNING INTERNAL RELATIONS..
+GOVERNING LAW GOVERNING INTERNAL RELATIONS.

-- (a) The Except as otherwise provided in subsection (b), the law of the jurisdiction in which a partnership has its chief executive office governs relations among the partners and between the partners and the partnership. - (b) The law of this State governs relations among the partners and between the partners and the partnership and the liability of partners for an obligation of a limited liability partnership.
+- (a) Except as otherwise provided in subsection (b), the The law of the jurisdiction in which a partnership has its chief executive office governs relations among the partners and between the partners and the partnership. - (b) The law of this State governs relations among the partners and between the partners and the partnership, and the liability of partners for obligations of a limited liability partnership that has filed a registration statement under Section 1001.